-- This report has been created for Desenio Group AB (publ), org. no. 559107-2839 and covers the full year 2023. - This report covers the areas of social and environmental sustainability that Desenio Group has focused on in 2023. - All the facts and data presented in this report are derived from internal systems, external suppliers and partners. - The information in this report is relevant for the subsidiaries Desenio AB, Poster Store Sverige AB, Desenio Group Inc. and DGFC s.r.o.
-(Desenio Group Fulfilment Centre), unless otherwise specified. - The report is divided into two main areas, People and Planet, in line with Desenio Group's approach to sustainability and the way we work. - The report has been prepared in accordance with the requirements of Chapter 6, Sections 10-14 of the Swedish Annual Accounts Act (1995:1554).
+- This report has been created for Desenio Group AB (publ), org. no. 559107-2839 and covers the full year 2024. - This report covers the areas of social and environmental sustainability that Desenio Group has focused on in 2024. - All of the facts and data presented in this report are derived from internal systems, external suppliers and partners. - Store Sverige AB, Desenio Group Inc. and DGFC s.r.o.
+(Desenio Group Fulfilment Center) unless otherwise specified. - The report is divided into two main areas, People and Planet, in line with Desenio Group's approach to sustainability and the way we work. - The report has been prepared in accordance with the requirements of Chapter 6, Sections 10-14 of the Swedish Annual Accounts Act (1995:1554).